wenddymacro/Macro-Model_code/README.md

 5. Bernanke, B., Gertler, M. and S. Gilchrist (1999), ìThe Önancial accelerator in a quantitative business cycle frameworkî, in J. Taylor and M. Woodford (eds.), Handbook of Macroeconomics, North Holland, p.
 1341-1393.

 6. Bilbiie, F. O., Ghironi, F., & Melitz, M. J. (2012).
 Endogenous entry, product variety, and business cycles.
 Journal of Political Economy, 120(2), 304-345.

+7. Bhattarai, K., & Dixon, H. (2014).
+Equilibrium unemployment in a general equilibrium model with taxes.
+The Manchester School, 82, 90-128.